edblanco/TriviaGame/README.md

 # Trivia Game Android
-This is a Trivia game where youi have the posibility to test your general knowledged.
+This is a Trivia game where you have the possibility to test your general knowledge.